10 Things to do in Hong Kong with Kids on Your Stopover or Family Holiday

 If you can find a hotel close to the harbour, even better.
 Then at night after a long day sight seeing, you can go on a family walk by the harbour and let the kids run around while watching the show.

 8. Try some Character Dim Sum – Hong Kong with Kids

 You can’t go to Hong Kong and not try Dim Sum!
 Actually Hong Kong has some delicious traditional food, and we recommend dining in places you can try it all.

 We know however, that when visiting Hong Kong with kids, dining may be a bit more difficult if they are not used to the diet.
 That is when the character dim sum comes in.
 Yum Cha in Tsim Sha Tsui was one of our favourites, (they also have other locations as well).

-Check out our post on must try food to try in Hong Kong
+Check out our food post on must try What to eat in Hong Kong for more restaurant recommendations.

 9. Walk the Avenue of Stars

 The Avenue of Stars is Hong Kong’s answer to the famous LA version.
 Stretching 440 meters it is a nice walk along the harbour and features more than a hundred celebrity handprints as well as statues of the famous including Bruce Lee.